 (1864), near South Lake Tahoe

 Also called Camp near Ione City.
-Garrisoned by the CA Volunteer Cavalry for three months.
+Garrisoned by the CA Volunteer Cavalry for about three months (March-June 1865).

-Regional headquarters for Union (CA Volunteers) troops during the Civil War.
-The building is still extant, located in the south end of town.
+Regional headquarters for Union (CA Volunteer) troops during the Civil War.
+The building is still extant, located at the south end of town.

 Camp near Hornitos